CedarGroveStudios/CircuitPython_AD5293/README.rst

 A CircuitPython driver for the AD5293 digital potentiometer.

-The AD5293 Digital Potentiometer is an SPI, 100K-ohm device.
-The potentiometer sports 1024 resistance steps.
-The digital logic power requires 2.7v to 5.5v.
-The potentiometer circuit operates with dual analog supply voltages from +/-9v to +/-16.5v.
-The pins act similarly to a passive resistive potentiometer, but require that voltages placed on any of the three pins not exceed the analog power supply voltages.
+The AD5293 Digital Potentiometer is an SPI, 10-bit, 100K-ohm device.
+The device operates with a digital logic power source of 2.7v to 5.5v and a dual analog power source of +/-9v to +/-16.5v.
+The potentiometer pins act similarly to a passive resistive potentiometer, but requires that voltages placed on any of the three pins not exceed the analog power supply voltage.

+The CircuitPython driver supports a single SPI potentiometer device per instance.
+It does not work with daisy-chained devices.

 The Cedar Grove AD5293 custom breakout board provides power and signal connections for SPI and the potentiometer chip.
 The AD5293 is also